omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ### Columns

-If you do not set any columns, the items on the page will initially just display in the default format for your site (grid or list).
-Once filtered, items will display in a table.
-The display of the browse list of results defaults to include the title and description for the resource, just as is the case with other browse lists.
+The items on the page will initially display in the default format for your site (grid or list).
+Items will display in a table.
+This list of results displays the title, description, and thumbnail for each resource, just as is the case with other browse lists.

+Depending on whether your page has one category or multiple categories, the display of the initial page may change.

 You can configure the information displayed about the results by adding columns of metadata to the display for your faceted browse.
 On the public view of a facted browse, users can sort by a column by selecting it from a dropdown menu.
 This column can then be sorted in ascending or descending order.
 If you would like to prevent users from sorting by a certain column, you can check the "Exclude sort by" checkbox when configuring that column to exclude it from the dropdown menu.